 Are free-will and consciousness required?: A weak AI does not require it, as it is meant to perform pre-defined tasks to perfection.
-A strong AI requires a temporary set of goals created, deleted and updated by itself, to simulate free-will (which offers resilience in handling unpredictable situations), but until a clear understanding of consciousness is obtained, consciousness should at a minimum be simulated via the recognition of body extents, goals, time perception, own capabilities and a recognition of the capabilities of other living and non-living entities.
+A strong AI requires a temporary set of goals created, deleted and updated by itself, to simulate free-will (which offers resilience in handling unpredictable situations), but until a clear understanding of consciousness is obtained, consciousness should at a minimum be simulated via the recognition of body extents, goals, time perception, own capabilities and a recognition of the capabilities of other living and non-living agents.

-How should memories be stored? : Certain AI's would require extremely accurate memory storage, while AI's dealing with multi-dimensional real-world information would benefit from storing incrementally complex information in the manner that a CNN does.
+How should memories be stored?: Certain Al's would require extremely accurate memory storage, while Al's dealing with multi-dimensional real-world information would benefit from storing incrementally complex information, almost similar to how a CNN stores information in layers.
 Section III-D7 mentions that memory encoding and recall is not fully understood, but it is important to design functionality based on specific needs and available technology, rather than assuming that biological techniques are superior or better-suited for a use-case.
-Any AI would benefit from a memory designed to quickly access a lifetime of experiences multiple times even for trivial decision-making tasks.
+Any Al would benefit from a memory designed to quickly access a lifetime of experiences multiple times even for trivial decision-making tasks.
 This paper proposes that memory be designed as events, since even commonsense is a result of consulting vast stores of memories and experiences, rather than a mere utilization of simplistic, symbolic rules.

-Is intelligence a function of community? : Not entirely, but the exchange of information and validation from multiple entities does appear to enhance intelligence, cooperation and submissiveness to entities with higher knowledge.
+Is intelligence a function of community?: Not entirely, but the exchange of information and validation from multiple agents does appear to enhance intelligence, cooperation and submissiveness to agents with higher knowledge (which allows the leading agent to utilize servitude to pursue larger goals, obtain a wider perspective and achieve greater intelligence).

 Intelligence appears to be more complex than a mere processing of instructions.
-Communication and pressure from microscopic and macroscopic sources appears to contribute to the complex dimension of intelligence.
-Section III-E3 lists such experiments, while table I and section III-C4 list multiple capabilities where errors, experimentation, observation, division of labor and communication helped biological organisms escape biases and local optima, to evolve improved technology and understanding.
+Communication and the influence of microscopic and macroscopic sources also appears to contribute to the complex dimension of intelligence.
+Section III-E3 lists such experiments, while Table I and Sect.
+III-C4 list multiple capabilities where errors, experimentation, observation, division of labor and communication helped biological organisms escape biases and local optima, to evolve improved technology and understanding.

-Is simulating pain necessary? : No. The reason why pain is painful is not fully understood [24] (and it could be morally questionable to make an AI experience pain), although there is an obvious benefit to create a notification system of damages to any physical body-part or even to software (damages caused by malware).
+Is simulating experiences like pain necessary?: Perhaps.
+The reason why pain is painful is not fully understood [134], although there is an obvious benefit to create a notification system of damages to any physical body-part or even to software (damages caused by malware or untimely malfunctions).

-Can current AI be called AI?: No. Current state-of-the-art can at-best be called an Analytical Engine or Machine Learning.
+Can current AI be called AI?: No. Ideally, current state-of-the-art can at-best be called an Analytical Engine or Machine Learning.
 Machine Intelligence or Artificial Intelligence requires more advanced capabilities to be identified as intelligence, even if it does not resemble animal intelligence.